Foods that Trigger Migraine

-Foods, drink and eating habits have long been blamed for triggering migraines in sufferers.
-Some studies show that about 20 percent of migraine sufferers count certain foods as triggers.
-Other studies report that anywhere from 7 percent to 44 percent of migraine sufferers point to certain foods as triggers.
+Foods, drink and eating habits have long been blamed for triggering migraine.
+Some studies show that about 20 percent of people living with migraine include certain foods as trigger while other studies report anywhere from 7 percent to 44 percent of people living with migraine point to certain foods as triggers.

 Sometimes it’s not necessarily the food itself that triggers the attack, it may be an additive in the food such as food coloring that launches the migraine attack.